hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ksp/__init__.rst

 **Explanation and Improvements:**

-1. **Dummy Functions:** The provided code was empty, so I created `dummy_function_1` and `dummy_function_2` with basic functionalities to demonstrate testing.
+1. **Dummy Functions:** The provided code was empty, so I created `dummy_function_1` and `dummy_function_2` with basic functionalities to demonStarte testing.
 Replace these with actual functions from `hypotez.src.suppliers.ksp` for real tests.

 2. **Comprehensive Test Cases:**  The test cases now cover various scenarios:
    - Valid inputs (`test_dummy_function_1_valid_input`, `test_dummy_function_2_valid_input`).